ibexa/documentation-developer/docs/customer_management/customer_portal.md

 Sales representatives can manage details for companies they are associated with, such as contact persons, billing addresses, and more by accessing Back Office.
 Company admins are also able to manage the company's details in the Customer Portal interface.
-By giving users power to manage their own accounts, we reduce the need for administrative interventions.
+By giving users power to manage their own accounts, you reduce the need for administrative interventions.

 ### Self registration